MP Estate Planning UK

 Another key responsibility of a trustee is the distribution of trust assets according to the trust deed.
 This involves:

-• Interpreting the trust deed to understand the grantor’s intentions
+• Interpreting the trust deed and considering the settlor’s letter of wishes to understand the settlor’s intentions

 Record-Keeping and Reporting

 Trustees are also responsible for record-keeping and reporting.
+This is not optional — it is a legal obligation.
 This includes:

-• Maintaining accurate and detailed records of trust transactions
+• Maintaining accurate and detailed records of all trust transactions, decisions, and distributions, including the reasoning behind key decisions

 The following table summarises the key functions and responsibilities of a trustee: